tim-muscholl/Donut-in-Python/README.md

-# A Donut animation with python
+# A simple Donut animation with python, based on the actual model in C.